Noble-Lab/casanovo/docs/getting_started.md

 If a training is continued for a previously trained model, specify the starting model weights using `--model`.

 ## Try Casanovo on a small example

-Let's use Casanovo to sequence peptides from small collection of mass spectra in an MGF file (~100 MS/MS spectra).
+Let's use Casanovo to sequence peptides from a small collection of mass spectra in an MGF file (~100 MS/MS spectra).
 The example MGF file is available at [`sample_data/sample_preprocessed_spectra.mgf`](https://github.com/Noble-Lab/casanovo/blob/main/sample_data/sample_preprocessed_spectra.mgf).

 To obtain *de novo* sequencing predictions for these spectra: